 Member at Large

-Thom’s passion for sexual health definitely centers on sexual health education.
-He knows that sexuality is an important part of living as a human being, and so much of our understanding comes from misinformation from our peers or the back alleys of the internet.
-There is an amazing opportunity to from high quality sexual education, both for individuals and society that he is passionate to be a part of.
+Thom is also passionate about trying to making the world a better place, and actively volunteers with several organizations including Options for Sexual Health.
+Thom’s passion for sexual health revolves around sexual health education.
+He recognizes that sexuality is an important aspect of living as a human being, and misinformation often comes from our peers or the back alleys of the internet.
+OSH offers an amazing opportunity for high quality sexual education, both for individuals and society; Thom is passionate to support this work.
+Thom also volunteers in the youth homelessness sector as a director on the board for Threshold Housing Society in Victoria.

 Member at Large